-Ambush marketing is controversial, because with this form of advertising an association with an event is creeped up, so to speak.
+Ambush marketing is controversial because, with this form of advertising, an association with an event crept up, so to speak.

 In sensation marketing, unusual campaigns or spectacular installations are carried out, for example, at the point of sale.
 Multipliers such as promoters are always used.
 Examples of sensational marketing include surprising fashion shows or flash mobs in the pedestrian zone.